Bernal On Verge On Tour De France Triumph As Hail Storm Cuts Alps Stage Short - UrduPoint

 Ineos led the ascent of the Col de l'Iseran with three men, Wout Poels, Dylan van Baarle and Jonathan Castroviejo ahead of Thomas and Bernal.

-With the isolated Frenchman struggling for breath towards the summit of the highest point of the Tour, Bernal attacked 5km short of the peak, scampering away with ease.
+- Pinot out - With the isolated Alaphilippe struggling for breath towards the summit of the highest point of the Tour, Bernal attacked 5km short of the peak, scampering away with ease.

 Earlier, France's other yellow jersey hope Thibaut Pinot was also ruled ut.

-Trailing behind the peloton in tears, Thibaut Pinot pulled out with a thigh problem an hour into the race still suffering from the injury picked up in a crash two days ago.
+Trailing behind the peloton in tears, Pinot pulled out an hour into the race, still suffering from the thigh injury picked up in a crash two days ago.

-The FDJ contender for overall victory was in fifth place at the start of a stage which suited his qualities.
+The FDJ contender for overall victory was fifth at the start of a stage which suited his qualities.

 When he dismounted from his bike he ended a roller-coaster ride which included victory atop the first Pyrenean climb to the summit of La Col du Tourmalet, where his performance put him in the frame for a tilt at the title.